 #S4B, #o365, #OneDrive – how to properly setup your user’s #UPNs => http://ctt.ec/ty1Jc+

 Let’s think about what happens in the most pessimistic scenario in the most complicated setup.
 Hold on, cause it will be a hardcore journey.

 Imagine we have a user, who is being managed in AD with the following attributes:

 - SIP is firstname.lastname@example.org

-First – the user logs to the computer added to the Active Directory.
+First – the user logs on to the computer added to the Active Directory.
 He can use SAM Account name or UPN, so either ad\marekantoniuk or email@example.com is possible here.

 Second – he configures his cloud mailbox that is in the hybrid environment.
 He must then type his email (firstname.lastname@example.org) – if it’s different than the cloud login, he is asked for cloud credentials.
 Then he is transferred to Exchange on-premise, and another login window appears.
 He must type his SAM Account Name or UPN.

-Third – If you have ADFS enabled, during logging into the cloud, the user is redirected to your AD, so on the first screen he must put his e-mail, and on the second one (if you didn’t configure alternative login ID) he should type his SAM Account name or UPN.
+Third – if you have ADFS enabled, during logging into the cloud, the user is redirected to your AD, so on the first screen he must put his e-mail, and on the second one (if you didn’t configure alternative login ID) he should type his SAM Account name or UPN.

 Fourth – he tries to connect to Skype for Business – in the case of autodiscovery failure, he must enter his SIP and his credentials in the application.
 But which credentials?

 Fifth – another user asks our hero for his email, to send him an invitation to a shared folder on his OneDrive.
 Nothing works because of the difference between the login name and the original e-mail.